The Mighty Hannibal: Career

+Mid-1960s recordings

 He returned to Atlanta, and was recruited as the frontman by Dennis St. John and the Cardinals, who supported Tommy Roe at one gig.
 They ultimately backed Hannibal on most of his subsequent recordings with the Shurfine label, and played live engagements with Hannibal around Atlanta.
-Hannibal's first release with Shurfine was "Jerkin' the Dog," (1965) a modest success for a basic teen dance record.
+Hannibal's first release with Shurfine was "Jerkin' the Dog", (1965) a modest success for a basic teen dance record.
 The similarly framed "Fishin' Pole" followed in 1966.
 The same year Hannibal adopted a more socially conscious stance.
 He stated "Me and my wife were watching the news and Walter Cronkite was talking about how all the soldiers were coming back from Vietnam addicted to opium."
 The couple penned "Hymn No. 5" in a short time space, and it duly became his best known recording, reaching No. 21 on the Billboard R&B chart.

+Further activities

-The success the track brought however fueled a growing heroin addiction, and Hannibal spent eighteen months in prison for failing to pay a tax bill.
+The success of "Hymn No. 5" brought however fueled a growing heroin addiction, and Hannibal spent eighteen months in prison for failing to pay a tax bill.
 Released from jail and free of drugs, he restarted his recording career in the early 1970s now billed as King Hannibal.
 He issued a number of singles and an album, Truth, (1973) on the Aware label.
-His singles included "I'm Coming Home," another social comment on the ongoing Vietnam situation, and the anti-drug song, "The Truth Shall Make You Free (St. John 8:32)," a No. 37 R&B hit in 1973.
+His singles included "I'm Coming Home", another social comment on the ongoing Vietnam situation, and the anti-drug song, "The Truth Shall Make You Free (St. John 8:32)", a No. 37 R&B hit in 1973.

 Finding a new direction with gospel based recordings, his songwriting nevertheless suffered in the late 1970s.
 Hannibal was employed as a cameo role actor, and on the staff as a record producer at Venture Records, before working on the Atlanta Voice newspaper.
 Hannibal recalled his odd blend of country, gospel and disco finding some success in the Netherlands with "Hoedown Disco" in the mid 1970s, but worse fortunes followed as Hannibal remained in relative obscurity until 1998.
 A CD album release, titled Who Told You That, gave his career some momentum, and in 2001 Norton Records released Hannibalism, a compilation album of songs written between 1958 and 1973.
 The cult film, Velvet Goldmine, also included fragments of his work.

+Later years

 Hannibal lost his eyesight in 2002 because of glaucoma.
 He was the subject of a documentary film, Showtime!
 (2009) directed by Ezra Bookstein.
 In December 2005, Hannibal was the Master of Ceremonies at Norton Records' New Year's Eve Rock N' Roll Show & Dance at Union Pool in Brooklyn.
-He continued to perform live, and enjoyed a seventieth birthday celebration on stage in 2009.
-He contributed the following year on Elton John and Leon Russell's first album together, The Union, by co-writing the track "There's No Tomorrow."
+He continued to perform live, and enjoyed a 70th birthday celebration on stage in 2009.
+He contributed the following year on Elton John and Leon Russell's album, The Union, by co-writing the track "There's No Tomorrow".

-Hannibal died on January 30, 2014, at the age of 74.